Get

 Image Credit: SpeedKingz, Shutterstock

-Besides mimicking your behavior, there’s also a study from 2019 that showed that dogs can model the personality traits of their owners.
-While people mostly pick their dogs based on personality, it looks like our canine friends are somewhat capable of tuning their personalities to our own.
+A study from 2019 showed that dogs can also model the personality traits of their owners.2 While people mostly pick their dogs based on personality, it looks like our canine friends are somewhat capable of tuning their personalities to our own.

-The study came to this conclusion as the owners had to do the “Big Five Test,” which includes rating their and their dog’s personalities through five categories:
+The researchers came to this conclusion after the owners in the study had to do the “Big Five Test,” which included rating their and their dog’s personalities in five categories:

 • Neuroticism